What Is Interior Design?

 With an interior design master's degree, you'll spend more time on research and special projects dealing with the history of decorative arts and environmental design, and how they reflect and affect society.
 Your job prospects will include management of design teams and you'll have better training for running your own design firm.

-What Can I Do With a Major in Interior Design?
+What Can You Do With a College Degree in Interior Design?

 Most interior design students intend to become designers in the residential or commercial field.
 Associate's degrees are accepted for only design assistant positions, so you may need to consider supplementing your education with a bachelor's degree in interior design, or be prepared to work your way into middle and senior design positions.
 If you need to work and study at the same time, consider an online degree program in interior design.
 You'll be able to study on your own time and immediately apply what you learn to your current job, allowing you to rise faster through the ranks.